ahosny-repo/acc-project/README.md

 # Car Monitoring System (ACC)
-Car Monitoring System (Alten Connected Car - ACC for short) is a system for tracking and monitoring car status of the customers whos are registered within the system so the can manage their day to day business operations.
+Car Monitoring System (A Connected Car - ACC for short) is a system for tracking and monitoring car status of the customers whos are registered within the system so the can manage their day to day business operations.

 <p align="center">
 <img src="https://github.com/ahosny-repo/acc-project/blob/master/images/acc-dashboard.JPG" width="600">